Texas Pacific Land Trust (NYSE:TPL) Major Shareholder Kinetics Asset Managem Horizon Acquires 172 Shares

 - On Friday, June 26th, Kinetics Asset Managem Horizon purchased 236 shares of Texas Pacific Land Trust stock.
 The shares were bought at an average price of $572.15 per share, for a total transaction of $135,027.40.

+A number of equities research analysts have recently weighed in on TPL shares.
+TheStreet upgraded Texas Pacific Land Trust from a “c+” rating to a “b-” rating in a research report on Friday, May 22nd.
+Zacks Investment Research upgraded Texas Pacific Land Trust from a “hold” rating to a “strong-buy” rating and set a $674.00 price objective on the stock in a research report on Tuesday, June 2nd.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-MADDEN SECURITIES Corp acquired a new position in Texas Pacific Land Trust in the second quarter valued at $387,000.
-Evanson Asset Management LLC acquired a new position in shares of Texas Pacific Land Trust during the second quarter worth about $214,000.
-Global Trust Asset Management LLC acquired a new position in shares of Texas Pacific Land Trust during the second quarter worth about $279,000.
-Envestnet Asset Management Inc. increased its stake in shares of Texas Pacific Land Trust by 8.5% during the second quarter.
-Envestnet Asset Management Inc. now owns 10,868 shares of the financial services provider’s stock worth $6,463,000 after acquiring an additional 848 shares during the period.
-Finally, State Street Corp increased its stake in shares of Texas Pacific Land Trust by 27.0% during the first quarter.
-State Street Corp now owns 14,256 shares of the financial services provider’s stock worth $5,417,000 after acquiring an additional 3,035 shares during the period.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Sunbelt Securities Inc. purchased a new position in shares of Texas Pacific Land Trust in the 4th quarter valued at approximately $14,064,000.
+Campbell Wealth Management purchased a new position in shares of Texas Pacific Land Trust in the 2nd quarter valued at approximately $45,000.
+Lionsbridge Wealth Management LLC purchased a new position in shares of Texas Pacific Land Trust in the 4th quarter valued at approximately $63,000.
+Acadian Asset Management LLC purchased a new position in shares of Texas Pacific Land Trust in the 1st quarter valued at approximately $38,000.
+Finally, Toronto Dominion Bank purchased a new position in shares of Texas Pacific Land Trust in the 1st quarter valued at approximately $61,000.
 Institutional investors own 43.73% of the company’s stock.

-Several brokerages recently commented on TPL.
-Zacks Investment Research upgraded shares of Texas Pacific Land Trust from a “hold” rating to a “strong-buy” rating and set a $674.00 price target on the stock in a research note on Tuesday, June 2nd.
-TheStreet upgraded shares of Texas Pacific Land Trust from a “c+” rating to a “b-” rating in a research note on Friday, May 22nd.

 Texas Pacific Land Trust holds title to tracts of land in the state of Texas.
 The company operates through two segments, Land and Resource Management, and Water Service and Operations.
 It sells, leases, and manages these lands for the benefit of the holders of Certificates of Proprietary Interest in the Trust.